Yamenher/X-Signer/README.md

 - Local storage for device data without cloud integration.

 - Encrypts all locally stored data for security.
-(Well not yet :3)
+(Well not implemented yet :3)

-- Device information is collected (e.g., model, Android version, brand), but no personal data is ever collected.
+- Only some basic device informations are collected (e.g., model, Android version, brand), but no personal data is ever collected.

 - Uses Google Firebase solely for update checks.